saturnoluis/ok-configs/README.md

 - `V` - Enter linewise visual mode.
 - `Ctrl-v` - Enter visual block mode.

+### Useful commands

+- `:r` - Read from a source and add to current buffer.
+- `:e` - Open the given file in a new buffer.
+- `:enew` - Create a new buffer.
+- `:term` - Open the terminal mode.
+- `:Explore` - Open the file explorer.

 ### Text manipulation

 - `s` - Substitute - Deletes the selection and enters insert mode.